-The water must be installed vertically upright.
+The water heater must be installed vertically upright.
 Wall mounted versions must be installed on a solid wall capable of supporting the weight of the Tankpak system.
 Free standing versions can be mounted in any location on a solid base.
-The frame must be secured to the floor at all anchor points provided, refer to page 22.
+The frame must be secured to the floor at all anchor points provided, refer to 'OUTDOOR INSTALLATION' on page 31.